camielv/wildlife-monitoring/dataset/README.md

 ----------

-Tool: Video Annotation Tool from Irvine, California
+- **Annotator:** Camiel R. Verschoor
+- **Tool:** [Video Annotation Tool from Irvine, California](http://web.mit.edu/vondrick/vatic/).
+Vatic is a free, online, interactive video annotation tool for computer vision research that crowdsources work to Amazon's Mechanical Turk.
+The tool makes it easy to build massive, affordable video data sets and can be deployed on a cloud.
+After three years of research, vatic is now used by labs around the world to annotate the next generation of data sets.
+The tool contains:
+    - A web interface.
-- Ready for Mechanical Turk.
+    - Interfacing for Mechanical Turk.
-- Automatic interpolation.
+    - Automatic interpolation between annotated frames.
     - Gold Standard Training for users for better results.
-- Outputs in VOC PASCAL
+    - Outputs in various standards (ie. VOC PASCAL)
-- Annotator: Camiel R. Verschoor

 Videos